-CHCs were abolished in England in 2003, but continue in Wales.
+CHCs were abolished in England in 2003 but they continue in Wales.
 The concept of public and patient involvement in healthcare is still pursued.
 Each country has various organisations (below) to assist in this field.

 New legislation came into force in April 2010 regarding the NHS duty to report on consultations.
 This requires all Clinical Commissioning Groups (CCGs) and strategic health authorities that commission services to explain how they have acted upon feedback from patients and the public.
 This has been termed 'Real Accountability'.

-The overall structure and organisation of the NHS in England is detailed on the NHS choices website.
+The overall structure and organisation of the NHS in England is a detailed one involving commissioners and providers.

 This is the independent regulator of all health and adult social care in England.

 - All NHS trusts in England must register with the CQC.